 By our standards, the rooms are small and although there are several floors, there is not a whole lot on display.
 One room is strictly a gallery of copies by other artists of Dürer’s most famous paintings — which is actually rather interesting.
 The museum has an audio guide available that tries to be engaging: the audio tour is “given by” Dürer’s wife, Agnes.
 It’s a bit hokey but the guide is informative and not overly verbose.

 As you progress through the house, you eventually reach touch-screen computers.
 One is rather innovative, acting as a digital layer in front of physical objects.
 Touch the area of the glass in front of the object for detailed information.
-Other monitors act as digital picture frames with additional information on Dürer, his art and his time period.
+Other monitors act as digital picture frames with additional information on Dürer, his art, and his time period.

 The workspaces of the house are still utilized.
 If you visit at the right time, you might even get to catch them making prints with the printing press or using the workshop space.

 If you happen to be in Nuremberg or are interested in Dürer, a visit to the house is a must.
 The portion of the house accessible for the tour is rather limited and tours, for better or worse, do not take terribly long.
+But a visit to this important house is one of my favorite things to do in Nuremberg.

 Taste Nürnberger Rostbratwurst (Nuremberg Sausage)